return to Natural Dog Health Remedies

 • Bone marrow aspirate

-• Fine needle aspirate of abdominal organs or lymph nodes
+• Fine needle aspirate of lymph nodes and/or abdominal organs

 References